apache/arrow/dev/tasks/README.md

    to build conda recipes on linux it will create a new branch:
    `crossbow@build-<id>-conda-linux`.
 3. Pushes the modified branches to GitHub which triggers the builds.
-   For authentication it uses github oauth tokens described in the install section.
+   For authentication it uses GitHub OAuth tokens described in the install section.